-But whole grains are packed with nutrients that we might miss out on if we avoid them completely.
-Fiber, B vitamins, antioxidants and trace minerals can all be found in whole grains.
-Plus, as plant-based diets are on the rise, good quality protein isn’t as easy to come by.
-Many whole grains are also excellent sources of protein.
+But, besides tasting good, whole grains are packed with nutrients we might miss out on if we avoid them altogether.
+Fiber, B vitamins, antioxidants, and trace minerals are all found in whole grains.
+Many grains are also excellent protein sources.
+With plant-based diets on the rise, this is another reason we might not want to avoid them.

 The following list of gluten-free grains hopefully gives you some new ideas to jazz up your diet and boost your nutrition.

-(The first four grains contain all 9 essential amino acids, making them complete proteins.
-The last three would need to be paired with other foods to be complete.)
+(The first four grains contain all nine essential amino acids, making them complete proteins; the last three would need to be paired with other foods to be complete.)

-Pronounced “keen-wah,” this seed of the Chenopodium quinoa plant is called a grain because of its nutrients and how it’s normally eaten.
-It originated from South America, and the Incas thought it to be sacred.
-There’s red, black and white versions and they each have different nutrient profiles, but white is the most common.
+Pronounced “keen-wah,” this seed of the Chenopodium quinoa plant is called a grain because of its nutrients and how it’s typically eaten.
+It originated from South America, and the Incas regarded it as sacred.
+There are red, black, and white versions, and they each have slightly different nutrient profiles, but white is the most common.
 It’s naturally free of gluten and makes a great addition to a plant-based diet.
-It contains all 9 essential amino acids and is high is certain ones that most other plants are low in, like lysine, methionine, and cysteine.
+It contains all nine essential amino acids and is high in certain ones that most other plants are low in, like lysine, methionine, and cysteine.
 There are about 8 grams of protein per cup.

-This earthy tasting ancient grain comes mainly from Central and South America.
-It’s also technically a seed but its similarity to cereal grains puts it in the grain category.
-It’s part of the family that includes beets, chard and spinach.
-Amaranth grain is smaller than quinoa, but with a more distinct flavor, and is a complete protein (like quinoa).
-Most often it’s turned into flour and used in gluten-free baking.
-It’s another good source of lysine, which many plant foods are lacking.
+This earthy-tasting ancient grain comes mainly from Central and South America.
+It’s also technically a seed, but its similarity to cereal grains puts it in the grain category.
+It’s part of the family that includes beets, chard, and spinach.
+Amaranth grain is smaller than quinoa but with a more distinct flavor and is a complete protein (like quinoa).
+Most often, it’s turned into flour and used in gluten-free baking.
+It’s also another good source of lysine, which many plant foods lack.
 Amaranth provides about 9 grams of protein per cup.

-Buckwheat is another “pseudocereal grain” that’s really a seed.
-Despite its name, it is not related to wheat and is gluten free.
-It’s native to Asia, but buckwheat is now mainly grown in Russia, China, and the northern U.S. You may have seen it mostly as buckwheat pancakes (delicious!) and in Japanese soba noodles made from buckwheat flour.
+Buckwheat is another “pseudocereal grain” that’s technically a seed.
+Despite its name, it is not related to wheat and is gluten-free.
 It’s a relative of rhubarb.
-Buckwheat is a complete protein and provides about 6 grams of protein per cup.
+Native to Asia, buckwheat is now mainly grown in Russia, China, and the northern U.S. You may be familiar with buckwheat as a popular ingredient in pancakes (delicious!) and Japanese soba noodles made from buckwheat flour.
+Buckwheat is a complete protein that provides about 6 grams per cup.

 This ancient grain comes from a type of grass that originated in Ethiopia and Eritrea.
-If you’ve ever eaten Ethiopian cuisine, the bread used is called “injera” and is made from teff flour.
-It’s commonly made as a porridge or used as a flour in gluten-free baking.
-The flour is a bit denser than wheat flour and it adds a sweet and nutty taste to recipes.
+If you’ve ever eaten Ethiopian cuisine, the spongy bread is called “injera” and is made from teff flour.
+It’s commonly prepared as a porridge or made into flour for gluten-free baking.
+The flour is a bit denser than wheat flour, and it adds a sweet and nutty taste to recipes.
 Teff is not a complete protein and has about 22 grams in one cup.

-Sorghum is an ancient grain that comes from northeastern Africa and is a cereal grain from the grass family.
+Sorghum, a cereal grain from the grass family, is an ancient grain from northeastern Africa.
 It’s the fifth most produced crop in the world and isn’t only used as a human food source but also as livestock feed and as a natural fuel.
-It can be eaten like a porridge, but more often it’s used as flour in gluten-free baking.
+You can enjoy it as a porridge, but more often, it’s ground into flour for gluten-free baking.
 It doesn’t contain enough lysine to be considered a complete protein and has about 21 grams in one cup.

 Oats are a type of cereal grain from the grass family.
-They’re actually more common as livestock feed, but oatmeal is a popular breakfast favorite.
+They’re grown more commonly as livestock feed, but oatmeal is a popular breakfast favorite.
 Oats have been touted for many health benefits, especially heart health, and they’re highly versatile.
-They’re gluten free, though sometimes are processed in facilities that also process other foods that have gluten, so you might want to look for fully gluten-free versions.
-They can be prepared in savory and in sweet dishes and aren’t just for breakfast anymore.
+They’re gluten-free, though sometimes they're processed in facilities that also process other foods with gluten, so you might want to look for fully gluten-free versions.
+They can be prepared in savory and sweet dishes and aren’t just for breakfast anymore.
 They come rolled or steel cut, which has a bit more fiber.
 One cup has about 12 grams of protein, but it’s not complete because it’s low in lysine.

-If you’re sticking to a gluten-free diet or are just tired of rice, hopefully this list will expand your horizons and give you some new grains to try.
-If you’re on a plant-based diet, you can use this list to help you boost your protein intake.
-Either way, now you know you can enjoy all the benefits that whole grains provide without compromising your health or your values.
-Happy gluten-free grain eating!
+If you’re sticking to a gluten-free diet or are just tired of rice, hopefully this list will expand your horizons and give you some new grains to enjoy.
+And if you’re on a plant-based diet, you can use this list to help you boost your protein intake.
+Either way, now you know you can still enjoy all the benefits of whole grains without compromising your gluten-free status.
+Happy grain eating!